l0lsec/ricohprinter_defaultcredchecker/README.md

 ## ricohprint_defaultcredchecker.py

 ### Overview
-This script tests Ricoh printers for default credentials (admin with empty password) by sending authenticated web login requests.
-It can also export address books from printers with successful default credentials.
+This script tests Ricoh printers for default credentials (admin and supervisor with empty passwords) by sending authenticated web login requests.
+It can also export address books from printers with successful default admin credentials.

 ### Features
+- **Ricoh Printer Detection**: Pre-checks each host to verify it's a Ricoh printer before testing credentials (reduces false positives)
-- **Credential Testing**: Checks if printers still use default admin credentials
+- **Credential Testing**: Checks if printers still use default admin and supervisor credentials
+- **Successful Login Export**: Automatically saves all successful logins to a tab-delimited file
-- **Address Book Export**: Automatically exports address books from vulnerable printers
+- **Address Book Export**: Automatically exports address books from vulnerable printers (admin account only)
 - **Email & Name Extraction**: Automatically parses exported address books and extracts all emails and names
+- **Real-Time Progress**: Shows progress counter as tests complete
 - **Concurrent Scanning**: Multi-threaded for fast scanning of multiple devices
 - **Verbose Mode**: Detailed debugging output showing all HTTP requests/responses

+### Default Accounts Tested
+- **admin** (with blank password) - Can export address books if successful
+- **supervisor** (with blank password) - Cannot export address books (limited privileges)

+### How Ricoh Detection Works
+To minimize false positives, the script first verifies each host is a Ricoh printer by:
+1. Sending a GET request to `/web/guest/en/websys/webArch/mainFrame.cgi`
+2. Checking for Ricoh-specific indicators in the response:
+   - "RICOH" in the page content
+   - "Web Image Monitor" (Ricoh's web interface name)
+   - Ricoh-specific paths like `websys/webArch`, `/web/guest/`
+   - Redirects to authentication pages like `authForm.cgi`
+3. Only testing credentials on devices that pass this verification

+This prevents testing credentials on non-Ricoh devices that might accept any username/password (causing false positives).

 ### Hosts file format
 Provide one host or URL per line.
 Lines beginning with `#` and blank lines are ignored.